 Life on Mars?

 This was my last assignment from art school at the Savannah College of Art & Design.
-The assignment was to concept and create a game envioronment from scratch using Unreal Engine and whatever 3D software we wanted.
+The assignment was to concept and create a game environment from scratch using Unreal Engine and whatever 3D software we wanted.
 Then post it on The Rookies for peer review.
 I was fascinated with creating digital environments and characters.
 I modeled, textured, lit, rendered everything and also recorded an arrangement for the song that inspired the scene, Life on Mars? by David Bowie.
 I pulled out the ol’ 2012 MacBook Pro just so I could access Garage Band one more time.

 Here’s the video walk-through I submitted for the assignment:

-The idea
+The Idea

 There is a really interesting dwelling built into a cave in Northwest Arkansas called the Beckham Creek lodge.
 I tried integrating cinematic sci-fi reference with this idea of embedding the hotel lobby into the side of a cave.
 I identified some of the modular components I would need to start building out and scaling up the scene.

-The process
+The Process

 I modeled and unwrapped everything with the Maxon One suite, textured with Adobe Substance Painter and Designer, and rendered with Unreal Engine 5.3.
 Here’s a closer look at the hero asset.